Assistance programs Spartanburg County

 Find financial help, free stuff, groceries and support in Spartanburg County

 The United Housing Coalition - Upstate Homeless Coalition is a lead agency.
 Using raised money (including government grants or from the United Way)The Homeless Prevention and Rapid Re-housing Assistance Program.
 There may some short or long term rental assistance to people who are faced with losing their home.
 It also combines job programs, credit repairs and other services.

-In addition to the aid mentioned above, Spartanburg County will receive additional; government funds as a result of HUD's Homeless Prevention and Rapid Re-housing Program.
-This additional money is will help those families who are faced with facing homelessness because of the weak economy.
-In addition, if someone is already homeless, it is expected to re-house families and individuals who are currently homeless.
+In addition to the aid mentioned above, Spartanburg County will often receive additional; government funds as a result of HUD's Homeless Prevention and Rapid Re-housing Program.
+In addition, if someone is already homeless, it is expected to re-house low income families and individuals who are currently homeless.

 People faced with eviction or who are struggling with paying their rent or security deposits have several government programs and charities that may offer rent help.
 Find a listing of Spartanburg rental assistance programs and agencies.

 Salvation Army of Spartanburg provides financial assistance, food, a low cost thrift store and several other resources to help people make it through a difficult period.
 Almost all their social services rely on donations or volunteers.

 Get housing (rent or mortgage) assistance and transitional housing.
 There are also character building programs for youth or low-cost Summer camps in SC.
 Or apply for senior programs and financial help for paying bills.
 There are also free clothes, Christmas toys, furniture, and yearly back to school supply events.
 Call the Salvation Army at 864.576.6670.
 Read more on Salvation Army programs in Spartanburg.